 • Weight loss

-Lawyers claim that asbestos manufacturers knew about potential health dangers of asbestos products but failed to warn anyone, and put profits before Sharon Steel workers.
+Lawyers claim that asbestos manufacturers and steel plant operators knew about potential health dangers of asbestos products but failed to warn staff, and put profits before Sharon Steel workers.

 Workers at Sharon have been involved in asbestos litigation for many years.
 Former employees may have a substantial injury claim due to the amount of toxic products they likely were exposed to.

-The natural breakdown of asbestos products and subsequent sawing or cutting of the material creates dust and fibers that are inhaled and can lead to mesothelioma and other severe forms of lung cancer.
+The inevitable breakdown of asbestos materials and cutting of the material creates a toxic dust.
+Fibers may be inhaled and can lead to mesothelioma and other severe forms of lung cancer.
 Unlike some other ingested toxins which may be flushed from the body over time, the toxic fibers usually remain embedded in the lungs.

-Each year hundreds of Ohio men and women are diagnosed with lung cancer, pulmonary fibrosis and mesothelioma—asbestos-related illnesses potentially due to past exposure.
-The vast majority of those who develop lung cancer and mesothelioma worked in an environment where toxins were present.
+Each year hundreds of Ohio and Pennsylvania men and women are diagnosed with lung cancer, pulmonary fibrosis and mesothelioma—related illnesses potentially due to past toxic exposure.
+The vast majority of those who develop lung cancer and mesothelioma worked closely with toxins.

 Workplaces may have been filled with toxic materials, and employers may have failed to warn of the serious health risks of the job.
 Examples of related illness include:

-Most deaths from malignant mesothelioma in the United States are the result of exposures decades prior.
-However, the continuing occurrence of mesothelioma deaths among persons under the age of 55 suggests ongoing occupational and environmental exposures, despite years of action by the Occupational Safety and Health Administration (OSHA) and the Environmental Protection Agency (EPA) aimed at limiting exposure for much of the last 40 years, so many structures were built with asbestos that exposures are still common.
+Many of the deaths from mesothelioma in the United States are the result of toxic exposures decades prior.
+Despite years of action by the Occupational Safety and Health Administration (OSHA) and the Environmental Protection Agency (EPA) aimed at limiting exposure for much of the last 40 years, so many structures were built with asbestos that exposures are still common.

-To consider ways to assist in paying for medical expenses, you may talk to Attorney Joe Lyon for information on toxic exposure, treatment and compensation.
-Filing a toxic exposure lawsuit helps to raise the awareness of job safety, while also securing the financial compensation available to workers through multiple sources.
+To consider legal action, you may talk to Attorney Joe Lyon for information on toxic exposure, treatment and compensation.
+Filing an occupational exposure lawsuit helps to raise the awareness of job safety, and helps secure the financial compensation available to former workers and families.

 ABOUT THE LYON FIRM